alan967392/NSUHubitatApp/README.md

-# NSUHubitatAppsp
+# NSUHubitatDrivers
-"Not So Useful" Hubitat Apps
+"Not So Useful" Hubitat Apps/Driver